Best Overall VPN

 Did You Know: Most VPNs offer some sort of money-back guarantee on their longer-term subscription plans.
 The most common duration we’ve seen is a 30-day risk-free trial period.

-This is an important function of any worthwhile VPN.
-With a kill switch engaged, the VPN will terminate your internet connection if the VPN service is interrupted for any reason (comes in handy if you ever work remotely at a cafe or the airport).
-A kill switch prevents your real IP address from ever becoming exposed.
-And thankfully, the best VPNs have one.
+We’ve said it before, and we’ll say it again.
+Any worthwhile VPN will have a kill switch.
+When the kill switch is engaged, the VPN will terminate your internet connection if the VPN service is interrupted for any reason.
+While this might seem like a headache, it’s actually an important security measure.
+The kill switch prevents your real IP address from ever becoming exposed if your VPN isn’t working correctly, and thankfully, the best VPNs always have one built in.

 VPNs use numerous encryption protocols; these are essentially the language the VPN is speaking.
 You want to select one that has support for the most common and most secure protocol out there — OpenVPN.
 OpenVPN has been around for about 20 years, and it’s always improving.